discord-php/DiscordPHP/README.md

 ### Requirements

 - PHP 7.4
-	- Versions as early as PHP 7.2 may work but no support will be provided in the case you encounter problems.
+	- Versions as early as PHP 7.3 may work but no support will be provided in the case you encounter problems.
+	- We recommend PHP 8.0 as it will be the most stable and most performant.
 - Composer
 - `ext-json`
 - `ext-zlib`